What You Should Know Before Taking Kava For Anxiety

 If you're taking kava for anxiety and experience these or any other negative side effects, you should stop using it and see a doctor immediately.

-In addition to discussing your anxiety and possible treatment with your healthcare provider, always tell your doctor about any vitamins or supplements you're takin or alternative or holistic health methods you're using or considering.
+In addition to discussing your anxiety and possible treatment with your healthcare provider, always tell your doctor about any vitamins or supplements you're taking or alternative or holistic health methods you're using or considering.
 Giving them a complete picture of your healthcare regimen is the safest way to avoid any kind of interactions and to ensure your best care.

-If you're considering kava for anxiety, depression or other mental health condition, the safest course of action is definitely to discuss it first with your doctor, to determine dosage and length of treatment, as well as to eliminate any potential contraindications or drug interactions.
+If you're considering kava for anxiety, depression or other mental health condition, the safest course of action is to discuss it first with your doctor, to determine dosage and length of treatment, as well as to eliminate any potential contraindications or drug interactions.
 Kava may work best for you alone, or in conjunction with other treatments, such as prescription pharmaceuticals, therapy, diet, and other supplements.